Updates, commentary, training and advice on immigration and asylum law

 • other information held on Home Office databases and files

-• policy guidance and country of origin information.”
+• policy guidance and country of origin information.

-The policy guidance sets out five circumstances which might lead to the refusal of settlement following the safe return review.
+The guidance sets out five circumstances which might lead to the refusal of settlement following the safe return review.

 Re-applying for a national passport